sorgerlab/indra/doc/tutorials/html_curation.rst

 .. figure:: images/curation_row_created_circled.png
     :align: center
-    :figwidth: 85 %
+    :figwidth: 75 %

 The **dropdown menu** contains common errors and also the possibility to mark the statement as 'correct'.
 If none of the types fit, select the *other...* option, and describe the error with one or a few words in the provided textbox.
-In our example, we see that *reactive oxygen species* is incorrectly grounded to *ROS*, so we pick *grounding* from the drop down menu:
+In our example, we see that *reactive oxygen species* is incorrectly grounded to *ROS*, so we pick *grounding* from the dropdown menu:

 .. figure:: images/curation_select_error_circled.png
     :align: center
-    :figwidth: 85 %
+    :figwidth: 75 %

 In the textbox, you can add a short optional description to clarify why you marked this piece of evidence.
 When you are done, you can submit your curation.